The Factory

-The Factory was Andy Warhol's studio in New York City, which had four locations between 1963 and 1987.
-The Factory became famed for its parties in the 1960s.
-It was the hip hangout spot for artists, musicians, celebrities and Warhol's superstars.
-The original Factory was often referred to as the Silver Factory.
-In the studio, Warhol's workers would make silkscreens and lithographs under his direction.
+The Factory was Andy Warhol's art studio in Manhattan, New York City, which had four locations between 1963 and 1987.
+The original Factory, known as the Silver Factory, became famous for its parties in the 1960s.
+It was the hip hangout spot for artists, musicians, celebrities, and Warhol's superstars.
+The Factory was also where Warhol and his assistants would create silkscreen paintings and underground films.
+It later became the headquarters of his enterprise.